Dick Crowe:

 at the end of May 2008 for the first time since he left

 in 1945.
-He was in the original party of children
+He was in the original party of children who

-who arrived in Walsingham from Fr Bernard
+arrived in Walsingham from Fr Bernard Walke's

-Walke's parish in St Hilary, Cornwall, in 1939.
+parish in St Hilary, Cornwall, in 1939.
+This was

-known as our St Hilary's.
+our St Hilary's.

 Six weeks earlier his daughters had written to